Sea Moss Benefits | Trending Uses & Honest Review

 Gracilaria sea moss are fast-growing species which therefore make them valuable sources for the sea moss gel and supplement industry.
 This is the main Genus utilized for such purposes according to several online brands we reached out to.

-In recent years, we noticed that many suppliers especially in the Caribbean and is coastal regions of St. Lucia are jumping on the sea moss bandwagon, harvesting and selling dried whole seaweed online.
+In recent years, we noticed that many suppliers especially in the Caribbean and the coastal regions of St. Lucia are jumping on the sea moss bandwagon, harvesting and selling dried whole seaweed online.

 Since it grows in abundance there and is easy to wildcraft, it can make a lucrative business enterprise.
 This is great for local communities but it also makes it vulnerable to advertising schemes.